 Tooth decay in children is more common than you may think.
-More than half of all children in Singapore have one or more rotten teeth by the time they start primary school.
+More than one in every four preschool-aged child in the United States has a cavity.
 While factors like fluoride use and bottle-feeding can affect your child's chances of developing cavities, all kids are at risk for tooth decay.
-Start taking good care of your little one's teeth early to keep their mouth healthy.
+Start taking good care of your little one's teeth early to keep his mouth healthy.

 Baby bottle tooth decay is one cause of early childhood tooth decay.
-When a baby or toddler is allowed to go to sleep with a bottle or carry around a sippy cup of juice or milk all day and especially at night-time, their teeth are constantly exposed to sugars and carbohydrates.
-To protect your little one's teeth, don't put them to bed with a bottle.
+When a baby or toddler is allowed to go to sleep with a bottle or carry around a sippy cup of juice or milk all day and especially at nighttime, his teeth are constantly exposed to sugars and carbohydrates.
+To protect your little one's teeth, don't put him to bed with a bottle.
 Once he is ready, encourage him to drink out of a cup.
 While babies and toddlers are too young to brush with a fluoride toothpaste, they can benefit from drinking fluoridated water or taking fluoride supplements.
 Talk to your dentist about your child's fluoride use.
-While he is still little, you can clean their mouth with water and a cloth or a soft-bristled toothbrush.
-Ask your dentist about using a fluoride-free toothpaste for toddlers.
-Once your child is old enough to spit, start brushing their teeth with a fluoride toothpaste twice a day.
-You can brush and floss their teeth yourself.
-If your child likes to be independent, brush their teeth first yourself and then let them brush a second time; the extra brushing can't hurt!
+While he is still little, you can clean his mouth with water and a cloth or a soft-bristled toothbrush.
+Ask your dentist about using a fluoride-free toothpaste for toddlers, like My First Colgate.

+Once your child is old enough to spit, start brushing his teeth with a fluoride toothpaste twice a day.
+You can brush and floss his teeth yourself.
+If your child likes to be independent, brush his teeth first yourself and then let him brush a second time; the extra brushing can't hurt!